wiretrustee/docs.wiretrustee.com/docs/introduction.md

 There is no centralized VPN server with Wiretrustee - your computers, devices, machines, and servers connect to each other directly over a fast encrypted tunnel.

 It literally takes less than 5 minutes to deploy a secure peer-to-peer VPN with Wiretrustee.
+Check our [Getting Started Video](https://www.youtube.com/watch?v=cWTsGUJAUaU) on YouTube.